Velocidex/velociraptor-docs/content/knowledge_base/tips/deploying_in_agentless_mode.md

+---
-# How do I deploy the client as agentless (without install)?
+title: How do I deploy the client as agentless (without install)?
+---

 Sometimes we need to deploy Velociraptor in an IR and can not install it permanently as a service.